babak-badnava/RL-Resources/README.md

 # Reinforcement learning- Resources
-These are some useful resources for whom want to know more about Reinforcement learning(RL) and Deep RL This post is also available on my personal [blog](http://badnava.me/2017/06/24/reinforcement-learning-resources/)
+These are some useful resources for whom want to know more about Reinforcement learning(RL) and Deep RL\n

+This post is also available on my personal [blog](http://badnava.me/2017/06/24/reinforcement-learning-resources/)

 ## Table of Contents